meteatamel/knative-tutorial/docs/image-processing-pipeline.md

 ![Image Processing Pipeline](./images/image-processing-pipeline.png)

 1. An image is saved to an input Cloud Storage bucket.
-2. Cloud Storage update event is read into Knative by CloudStorageSource.
+2. Cloud Storage update event is read into Knative by `CloudStorageSource`.
-3. Filter service receives the event.
+3. Filter service receives the Cloud Storage event.
 It uses Vision API to determine if the image is safe.
-If so, it passes a custom event onwards.
+If so, it creates a custom `CloudEvent` of type `dev.knative.samples.fileuploaded` and passes it onwards.
-4. Resizer service receives the custom event, resizes the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library and passes the event onwards.
+4. Resizer service receives the `fileuploaded` event, resizes the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library, saves to the resized image to the output bucket, creates a custom `CloudEvent` of type `dev.knative.samples.fileresized` and passes the event onwards.
-5. Watermark service receives the event, adds a watermark to the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library and saves the image to the output bucket.
+5. Watermark service receives the `fileresized` event, adds a watermark to the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library and saves the image to the output bucket.
-6. Labeler receives the event, extracts labels of the image with Vision API and saves the labels to the output bucket.
+6. Labeler receives the `fileuploaded` event, extracts labels of the image with Vision API and saves the labels to the output bucket.

 ## Prerequisites